orientechnologies/orientdb-docs/Tutorial-Importing-the-Movie-Database-from-Neo4j.md

 ## Query Comparison

-Once the *movie* database has been imported, you may use several ways in OrientDB to access its data.
+Once the *movie* database has been imported into OrientDB, you may use several ways to access its data.

-The `MATCH` [syntax](SQL-Match.md) and the tool [Studio](Studio-Home-page.md) can be used, for instance, in a similar way to the Neo4j Cypher and the Neo4j Browser.
+The `MATCH` [syntax](SQL-Match.md) and the tool [Studio](Studio-Home-page.md) can be used, for instance, in a similar way to the Neo4j's Cypher and Browser.

 The following table includes a comparison of the Neo4j's Cypher and OrientDB's `MATCH` syntax for some queries that you can execute against the *movie* database: